Telecominfraproject/wlan-cloud-ucentralgw/README.md

 <p align=center><img src=images/project/logo.svg?sanitize=true/ width="200px" height="200px"></p>

-# OpenWiFI Gateway
+# OpenWiFI Gateway (OWGW)

 ## What is it?
-The OpenWiFi Gateway  (a.k.a. the controller or uCentral Gateway) is a service for the TIP OpenWiFi CloudSDK.
+The OpenWiFi Gateway is a service for the TIP OpenWiFi CloudSDK (OWSDK).
-The Gateway manages Access Points that implement the OpenWiFi uCentral protocol.
-The management is done using OpenAPI definition and uses the ucentral communication protocol.
-To use the gateway, you either need to [build it](#building) or use the [Docker version](#docker).
+OWGW manages Access Points that implement the OpenWiFi uCentral protocol.
+OWGW, like all other OWSDK microservices, is defined using an OpenAPI definition and uses the ucentral communication protocol to interact with Access Points.
+To use the OWGW, you either need to [build it](#building) or use the [Docker version](#docker).

 ## Building
-In order to build the uCentralGW, you will need to install its dependencies, which includes the following:
+In order to build the OWGW, you will need to install its dependencies, which includes the following:
 - cmake
 - boost
 - POCO 1.10.1 or later